The Apple (1980 film): Music

 A soundtrack album was released by Cannon Records in 1980.
 Versions of several songs on the album ("Coming", "Showbizness", "Master" and "Child of Love") differ substantially from those used in the film, and Joss Ackland's song "Creation" (a variation of "Universal Melody") didn't make the final cut.

-The album has never officially been issued on CD.
-Yma Sumac is often wrongly credited with the film, as she did not appear, nor was her music used.
+The album never officially has been issued on CD.
+Yma Sumac is often wrongly credited with the film, but she did not appear in it nor was her music used.